chichiwang/notes/paradigms/overview/README.md

 #### The Substitution Principle
 The right way to use *inheritance* is to follow the *substitution principle*: any procedure that works with objects O<sub>B</sub> of class B must also work with objects O<sub>A</sub> of class A. *Inheritance* should not break anything.
 Class A should be a conservative extension of class B.

+## Deterministic Concurrent Programming
+A particularly difficult problem in concurrent programming is *nondeterminism*.
+A programming execution is considered *nondeterministic* if at some point there is a choice of what to do next. *Nondeterminism* is a natural result of concurrency.
+Since two concurrent activities are independent the program's specifications cannot say which executes first.

+The choice of which activity to execute first is often made by a part of a system called the *scheduler*.

+Nondeterminism is very difficult to manage if it is observed by the programmer. *Observable nondeterminism* is also called a *race condition*.
+Debugging and reasoning about programs with race conditions is a real pain in the butthole.

 ---
 WIP - Incomplete notes